The Five Use Cases in Data Observability: (#3) Mastering Data Production

 How DataKitchen Solves Data Production Challenges

-DataKitchen’s DataOps Observability tackles these challenges head-on with its innovative DataOps TestGen software, which automates the generation of 32 distinct data quality validation tests.
+DataKitchen’s DataOps Observability tackles these challenges head-on with its innovative DataOps TestGen software, which automates the generation of 49 distinct data quality validation test types.
 These tests are designed based on thorough data profiling and can be executed directly within the database environment—ensuring no costly data movement and swift detection of issues.
 These include:

 Benefits of Effective Data Observability in Production